aws-samples/amazon-textract-response-parser/src-js/README.md

 - `dist/cjs` (default `main`), for CommonJS environments like NodeJS - including most front end applications built with tools like React and Webpack.
 - `dist/es` (default `module`), for ES6/ES2015/esnext capable environments.
 - `dist/browser` (default `jsdelivr` and `unpkg`), for linking directly from browser HTML with no module framework (IIFE).
-- **(Deprecated):** `dist/umd`, for other [Universal Module Definition](https://github.com/umdjs/umd)-compatible environments.
-This build is slated to be removed in a future release so please let us know via GitHub issues if you have blockers for migrating to another build.

 This means that **deep imports** will depend on your build environment.
 For example: